 You can also find a combination of informative educational displays (water and sewage), an old - fashioned film theatre and collections of artifacts and pictures ranging from domestic appliances to trams.

-For visitors that are interested in vintage vehicles, they have a collection of vintage road vehicles such as fire engines, an 1894 Aveling and Porter steam roller, several diesel rollers, a Bedford fish and chips van and an Austin K2 brewery dray lorry with ales.
+For visitors that are interested in vintage vehicles, The Abbey Pumping Station museum has a collection of vintage road vehicles such as fire engines, an 1894 Aveling and Porter steam roller, several diesel rollers, a Bedford fish and chips van and an Austin K2 brewery dray lorry with ales.

-Book a hotel room in Leicester at Holiday Inn Leicester Wigston, close to the Abbey Pumping Station and lots of other experiences!Book Now
+Book a hotel room in Leicester at Holiday Inn Leicester Wigston, close to the Abbey Pumping Station, museum of science & technology and lots of other experiences!Book Now